Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 &nbsp;

-To find the value of the bit being revealed, we convert the entire secret value into bits and then find it in the array.
-In a normal programming environment that would be a *very inefficient* algorithm when we can just find the word and bit and set a value to that.
-However, Zokrates is not a normal programming environment.
+To find the value of the bit being revealed, we convert the entire preimage into bits and then find it in the array.
-Instead of machine languages, it compiles to a list of equations.
-This limits our ability to do some operations that are very simple in a normal language.

 The first line defines an array of 512 boolean values (`bool[512]`) called `secretBits`.
 It is initialized to an array of 512 `false` values.
 The syntax `[<value>; <number>]` initializes the an array of `<number>` copies of `<value>`.
 It is necessary to include it here because a Zokrates variable must be initialized when it is declared.